songor/aws-learned/certification/AWS Certification Exam Mistake Collection.md

   [Scan](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Scan.html). `Scan` uses eventually consistent reads when accessing the data in a table; therefore, the result set might not include the changes to data in the table immediately before the operation began.

+  [Rate-Limited Scans in Amazon DynamoDB](https://aws.amazon.com/blogs/developer/rate-limited-scans-in-amazon-dynamodb/).
+When you scan your table in Amazon DynamoDB, you should follow the DynamoDB best practices for [avoiding sudden bursts of read activity](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/QueryAndScanGuidelines.html).
+You may also want to limit a background `Scan` job to use a limited amount of your table’s provisioned throughput, so that it doesn’t interfere with your more important operations.
+Fortunately, the Google Guava libraries for Java include a RateLimiter class, which makes it easy to limit the amount of provisioned throughput you use.

 * DynamoDB, partition key

   You are writing to a DynamoDB table and receive the following exception: " ProvisionedThroughputExceededException".
 Though according to your CloudWatch metrics for the table, you are not exceeding your provisioned throughput.
 What could be an explanation for this?